 It usually supplements the physio they’re having between races, and they’ll drop in between practice sessions to see the team.

-Here’s Marc Márquez getting his injured finger seen to last season:
+Here’s Marc Márquez getting his injured finger seen to:

 We dread to think of some of the methods used in the “old days” of MotoGP, but sometimes tried and tested simple solutions can be just as effective as modern medicine!